Applying for a short-stay Caribbean visa in Ghana

 Additional information on the purpose of your visit

 You must provide a letter of invitation from a company in the Caribbean parts of the Kingdom and a letter from your employer.
-Both letters must contain the following information:
+Both letters must contain the following information:- your job

 At least 1 letter must give information on where you will stay during your visit and who is covering the cost of your trip.